xx0lucas0xx/HTML-and-CSS-projects/README.md

 # HTML-and-CSS-projects
-a repository for various HTML and CSS projects
+A repository for various HTML and CSS projects

 	Assignment.html
 [a basic webpage about crystals, has navbar that